The Exhaustion That Comes From Always Holding It Together

 Summary

 Not all exhaustion comes from doing too much.
 Some of it comes from always being the steady one—the problem-solver, the calm presence, the person who holds everything together.
-This reflection explores the kind of tiredness rest doesn't always fix.
+This reflection explores the kind of tiredness rest does not always fix.

 When strength becomes a quiet burden